Medioec/ICT3x03-Team-33/README.md

 Navigate to "Containers" section.
 Then, click on the ports for any of the containers to access it.

 4. Stop containers before building & making changes
+On CLI, use the dev-build and dev-deploy convenience scripts for redeploying after making changes.
+This does not remove the db volume.
+Alternatively, dev-kill will just stop all the deployed containers. or
-On CLI, use these commands:
+Use these commands:
 `docker stop [container name]` (e.g., docker stop cinema-booking-database-1)\
 or
 `docker-compose down --volumes` (This removes all containers and database information.
 Remove `--volumes` if u want to keep database information.
 Keep if you want to reset database from init.sql)